veralyalko/PaymentTransaction/README.md

 ## Validators

-DTO validation is enforced using Data Annotations.
+DTO validation is enforced using Model Data Annotations for basic validations, while Transaction DTO validation is handled using FluentValidation for more complex and custom validation logic

 ---